 Course Offerings are subject to change.
 If you are interested in enrolling, please contact us for the most up-to-date information.

-Bachelor’s Degree in Computer Science is preferred for students applying for our master’s in computer science online program.
+A Bachelor’s Degree in Computer Science is preferred for students applying for our master’s in computer science online program.
 Other backgrounds will be considered that include significant computer science and mathematics curriculum such as Information Technology, Electrical and Computer Engineering, Math, and Physics degrees.
 Major GPA greater than 3.0 is preferred.